Seanjohnferesi/Module_02_SEAFER25532_FTO2506_GroupB_Seanjohnferesi_SDF01/README.md

 ## 🏆 Soft Skills

 - 🤝 Team player - because no dev functions alone
-- 📢 Communication Skills
+- 👁️ Observation - developed it playing games
-- 🎯 Problem-Solver - Chatgpt is my friend.
+- 🎯 Problem-Solver - Chatgpt is my friend when it comes to stuff like this but i dont depend on it
-- 🚀 Adaptability -
+- 🚀 Adaptability - it takes time for me but i always adapt.
+- 👂🏾 Great Listener - I may lack communication skills but i listen.

 ---